 Dysautonomy.
 Coeliac disease.
 Dyspraxia.
 Dyslexia.
 What do they all have in common?
-Answer: Immanuel Masih, a second-year Computer Gaming Technology student at ARU.
+Answer: Immanuel Masih, a second-year Computer Games Technology student at ARU.

 Coping with any one of these conditions would be tough on a university student, but Immanuel’s positivity and drive to overcome these so-called ‘shortfalls’ is awe-inspiring.
 Only diagnosed in his late teens, Immanuel endured a secondary education being bullied by his peers; stuck with incorrect labels by his teachers for his shortcomings in class.